akhikhl/gretty/README.md

 "onStop" allows to add one or more closures, which will be called just after jetty is stopped.

 "overlay" allows to specify one or more projects as WAR overlay source

+##WAR Overlays

+Overlay property "understands" only gradle projects as an input.
+Overlay has the following effect:

+1. Runtime classpath of overlay projects is added to the current project, when performing jettyRun, jettyStart.
+   Classpath of the current project has priority.

+2. Overlay projects are added (overlayed) to the current project, when assembling WAR file.
+The files of the current project have priority over overlay files, this allows to effectively customize web-application.

 ##Copyright and License